srimjhim700/srimjhim700/README.md

 # Hello, I'm Rimjhim Singh! 👋

 ## About Me
-I'm a passionate developer with a love for coding and problem-solving.
-I specialize in HTML,CSS, Python, DSA, MySQL, Java,C++ and front-end technologies.
+I love coding and problem-solving and specialize in AI,ML,HTML,CSS, Python, DSA, MySQL, Java and front-end technologies.
+Currently learning about system Design.

 ## Skills
+- **AI**: Experience in working with LLM and Hugging face embedding model.
 - **HTML**: Proficient in creating structured and semantic web pages.
 - **Python**: Experienced in building applications and automating tasks.
 - **Data Structures & Algorithms**: Strong understanding of DSA to write efficient code.